mvolkmann/blog/src/swift/why-swift.md

 Today Swift is primarily used for implementing applications that run on iPhones, iPads, Apple Watches, and Mac computers.
-However, it can also be used to implement server-side code such as REST services.
+However, it can also be used to implement server-side code, such as REST services.
 One way to do this is to utilize the
 {% aTargetBlank "https://vapor.codes", "Vapor" %} framework.